labex-labs/open-source-labs/django/lab-01-creation-of-a-basic-poll-application/step3.md

 python manage.py runserver 0.0.0.0:8080
 ```

-Now, switch to HTTP 8080 tab in the LabEx VM and you'll see the same "Congratulations" page.
+Now, switch to **Web 8080** tab in the LabEx VM and you'll see the same "Congratulations" page.

 ![Alt text](./assets/20230907-08-58-22-M3Luydxk.png)